PelJon/Udacity_/README.md

 What were the 2-3 most efficient SparkSession property key/value pairs?
 Through testing multiple variations on values, how can you tell these were the most optimal?

     The most effective properties for a SparkSession for given tasks were maxOffsetsPerTrigger and maxRatePerPartition.
-    Based on the partitions configured, the number of maxRatePerPartition should not extent the maxOffsetsPerTrigger (if multiplied with the partitions).
+    Based on the partitions configured, the number of maxRatePerPartition should not extend the maxOffsetsPerTrigger (if multiplied with the partitions).
 The optimal rate was achieved with a rather large number of Offsets (ca. 2000) and maxRatePerPartition of 1000.